EmSanchezM/api-bookstore/README.md

 # Template Node.js TypeScript SurrealDB
+# API Bookstore

 ## Description
-A template for Node.js projects using TypeScript, Biome for code formatting/linting, and SurrealDB as the database.
-This template provides a solid foundation for building scalable backend applications with the freedom to implement any architecture or folder structure.
+A REST API for managing a bookstore or library system, built with Node.js, TypeScript, and SurrealDB.
+This API allows you to handle book inventory, customer management, sales, and library operations with features like book cataloging, borrowing tracking, and inventory management.

 ## Prerequisites
 - Node.js (v20.x or higher)